 Children are taught high frequency words that do not conform completely to grapheme-phoneme correspondence rules.
 We call these 'tricky' words.
 Children are specifically taught the 'tricky' part of the word and strategies to remember this.
-They are taught to apply their knowledge of these words in reading and writing.
-The words are taken from phases 2 to 5 of Letters and Sounds.
+They are taught to apply their knowledge of these words in reading and writing through our phonics sessions.